bcinarli/melange-sample/README.md

-# melange-sample
+# Melange Sample

-Sample Melange Project
+This is a sample project setup based on Scalable CSS architecture with [Melange](http://melange.io)